 SK-N-MC Cell Line:

+According to the American Brain Tumor Association, approximately 80,000 new cases of brain tumors are diagnosed annually among adults.
+Nearly one-third of them are malignant, and 17,000 of patients will die annually.
+Besides, a brain tumor is the most common pediatric malignancy and the primary cause of cancer deaths in children.
+Human cell line models have proven to be indispensable tools for the identification of any potential limitations and finding new treatment options for brain cancer patients.
 SK-N-MC was derived in 1971 from a 14-year-old girl.
-The original paper indicated it came from the supraorbital metastasis of a neuroblastoma.
+The original paper indicated it came from the supraorbital metastasis of neuroblastoma.
 However, SK-N-MC is now thought by many to have originated from an Askin’s tumor related to Ewing’s sarcoma, which is the morphologically similar to neuroblastoma.
-Research showed FLI1-EWS gene fusion, the molecular pathological change in Ewing’s sarcoma and Askin’s tumor, in the cells.
-SK-N-MC are adherent, fibroblast-like cells growing as monolayers.
-The cell line is a pseudodiploid human female (XX), with chromosome counts in the diploid range.
+Research showed FLI1-EWS gene fusion, the pathological change in Ewing’s sarcoma and Askin’s tumor, in the cells.
+SK-N-MC are adherent, fibroblast-like cells that grow as monolayers.
+The cell line is a pseudodiploid female (XX) that has chromosome counts in the diploid range.
 SK-N-MC has a modal chromosome number of 46.
 Normal chromosomes N3 and N10 are absent, and many are monosomic.
-Normal chromosome N8 is most often tetrasomic.
-The remainder of normal chromosomes were usually paired.
-It has moderate dopamine-beta-hydroxylase activity as well as formaldehyde induced fluorescence indicative of intracellular catecholamines.
-SK-N-MC cells exhibit an epithelial cell type, and are neuroblastoma cells, which makes them useful for research related to brain cancers.
+Normal chromosome N8 is frequently tetrasomic.
+The activity of dopamine-beta-hydroxylase is moderate, and formaldehyde-induced fluorescence indicative of intracellular catecholamines.
+SK-N-MC cells exhibit an epithelial cell type and are neuroblastoma cells, which makes them useful for research related to brain cancers.
+The SK-N-MC neuroblastoma cell line has a higher cholinergic activity relative to other NB cell lines, and this coupled with its tumorigenicity make it a powerful research tool.
+Altogen Biosystems offers transfection kits for the SK-N-MC cell line.

 Figure 1.
 GAPD mRNA levels were quantified using real-time RT-PCR in the SKNMC cells transfected with siRNAs targeting GAPD or non-silencing siRNA.
 Forty-eight hours post-transfection, the cells were harvested and analyzed by real-time RT-PCR for GAPD mRNA expression levels.
 Data were normalized against the 18S rRNA signal.
 Control samples were either mock-transfected or untreated.
 Values are normalized to untreated sample.
 Data are means ± SD (n=5).